Skip to content

 Package Description Entry Points

-sase (core) Bare-git VCS, bare-git and #cd workspaces, and built-in LLM providers sase_vcs: bare_git, sase_workspace: bare_git, cd, sase_llm: agy, claude, codex, opencode, qwen
+sase (core) Bare-git VCS/workspaces, built-in LLMs, and the plan reference provider sase_vcs: bare_git, sase_workspace: bare_git, sase_artifact_refs: builtin, sase_llm: agy, claude, codex, grok, muse, opencode, qwen

 sase-github GitHub VCS and workspace support, including GitHub CLI (gh) PR operations sase_vcs: github, sase_workspace: github, sase_config: sase_github, sase_xprompts: sase_github